News

 A cultural program that invites reflection and knowledge

-As a final brooch, the folk group Los Sabandeños will offer a special concert for its 60th anniversary, to represent Canarian collective identity and memory through music.
-The appointment will be held on Wednesday, July 30, starting at 8:00 p.m., at the Teatro Leal.
-Tickets have a symbolic price of 5 euros, whose full collection will be allocated to the NGO Paz under construction.
+As a grand finale, the folk group Los Sabandeños will offer a special concert to celebrate their 60th anniversary, representing Canarian identity and collective memory through music.
+The event will take place on Wednesday, July 30, starting at 8:00 p.m. at the Teatro Leal.
+Tickets are a symbolic €5, with all proceeds going to the NGO Paz en Construcción (Peace in Construction).

 First International Campus Ciudad de la Laguna